 Drawing shapes in PowerPoint is drop-dead easy with the vast repertoire of readymade shapes available in PowerPoint 2011 for Mac.
-You can easily insert these shapes with a click or two, but some tricks can help you take these shapes further -- in this tutorial, I'll show you how you can draw a perfect circle.
+You can easily insert these shapes with a click or two, but some tricks can help you take these shapes further.
+In this tutorial, we'll show you how you can draw a perfect circle.

-- Launch PowerPoint 2011.
-Most of the time, PowerPoint will open with a new slide in a presentation -- PowerPoint 2011 users can change the slide layout to Blank.
+- Launch PowerPoint 2011 for Mac.
+Most of the time, PowerPoint will open with a new slide in a presentation.
+PowerPoint 2011 users can change the slide layout to Blank.